When it comes to child custody lawyer, military families often face problems that other families don’t.

 For instance, the court may order that the child spend longer periods with the non-relocating parent during school holidays or that the relocating parent pays for the child’s travel expenses to visit the other parent.

-It is important to note that military parents do not have an automatic right to custody, and each case will be decided on its own merits.
+It is important to note that military parents do not have an automatic right to apply for custody, and each case will be decided on its own merits.

 Case study – Military relocation and child custody